First model with scikit-learn#

 The method fit

-and (ii) some model states.
-The learning algorithm takes the training
+(ii) some model states.
+The learning algorithm takes the training data and

-data and training target as input and sets the model states.
-These model
+training target as input and sets the model states.
+These model states are

-states will be used later to either predict (for classifiers and regressors)
+later used to either predict (for classifiers and regressors) or transform

 Both the learning algorithm and the type of model states are specific to each type of model.